Attorney General Merrick Garland urged the FDA to sue any states trying to ban mifepristone after the Supreme Court overturned ‘Roe v. Wade.’

 “Today’s decision does not eliminate the ability of states to keep abortion legal within their borders...[The Department of Justice stands] ready to work with other arms of the federal government that seek to use their lawful authorities to protect and preserve access to reproductive care.
 In particular, the FDA has approved the use of the medication Mifepristone.
 States may not ban Mifepristone based on disagreement with the FDA’s expert judgment about its safety and efficacy,” Garland said.

-Basically, since these abortion medication is approved by a federal agency, a state’s law cannot ban it, thanks to the Constitution’ Supremacy Clause.
+Basically, since this abortion medication is approved by a federal agency, a state’s law cannot ban it, thanks to the Constitution's Supremacy Clause.

 “This decision deals a devastating blow to reproductive freedom in the United States.
 It will have an immediate and irreversible impact on the lives of people across the country.
 The Justice Department will use every tool at our disposal to protect reproductive freedom,” Garland said.
 “And we will not waver from this Department’s founding responsibility to protect the civil rights of all Americans.”

-Still, reproductive justice advocates and organizers know that the abortion pill will continue to be a topic of contention.
+Reproductive justice advocates and organizers know that, even with Attorney General Merrick Garland’s remarks, the abortion pill will continue to be a topic of contention.
 Currently, 19 states have laws that ban doctors from prescribing the abortion pill through telemedicine, even though the FDA permanently removed the in-person requirement back in December.

 As more states’ trigger laws go into effect and conservative states follow the lead of states like Texas and Oklahoma that have all-but-outlawed abortions, the fight for the legality of the abortion pill will continue.